Bujiazi/ByTheWay/README.md

 ```
 @article{bu2024broadway,
-  title={BroadWay: Boost Your Text-to-Video Generation Model in a Training-free Way},
+  title={Broadway: Boost your text-to-video generation model in a training-free way},
   author={Bu, Jiazi and Ling, Pengyang and Zhang, Pan and Wu, Tong and Dong, Xiaoyi and Zang, Yuhang and Cao, Yuhang and Lin, Dahua and Wang, Jiaqi},
   journal={arXiv preprint arXiv:2410.06241},
   year={2024}